GorillaBus/abb-test-front/README.md

 ## Running the client

+With the server application running just run:

+`npm start`

-With the server application running just do a `npm start` to start the development environment and the app will open in a browser window.
+create-react-app's development environment will start and the app will open in a browser window.
 Note that you don't need to set up any http server for this to work, it's all handled by the create-react-app environment.